sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ## Design (Incremental Pod Installation)

 ### Installation Option and Flags
 Enabling incremental pod installation will be gated by the installation option `incremental_installation` that depends on `generate_multiple_pod_projects` also being enabled.
-This is necessary because there is no performance improvement without `generate_multiple_pod_projects` enabled since the single pods project will regenerate `Pods.xcodeproj` entirely for every installation.
-We will raise an exception in the `PodfileValidator` class if this condition isn't met.
+We want to enforce this constraint because incremental installation will optimize the project generation step by only regenerating the individual Xcode projects for targets that have changed.

 In addition to the installation option, we will add a new installation flag `--clean-install` that can be used to ignore the contents of the cache and force a complete installation.

 ### Project Caching
 In order to enable _only_ regenerating the Xcode project files for pod targets that have changed since the previous installation, we will create a cache inside the sandbox directory storing:
-1. A target cache key per target used to determine if it is dirty.
+1. A __target cache key__ per target used to determine if it is dirty.
-2. Target metadata used to recreate itself as a target dependency for parent targets.
+2. __Target metadata__ used to recreate itself as a target dependency for parent targets.

 The cache will exist under the `Pods/.project_cache` directory and store files for the two cases listed above (`installation_cache` and `metadata_cache`) in addition to a `cache_version` file that is stored for backwards compatibility if changes are made in the future to the structure of the cache that would require flushing its contents.